 15:15-15:45 Coffee Break

-15:45-16:30 Rebecca Mann Metabolic Wholes: The Organism as Having a Centred Metabolic Network (University of Sydney)
+15:45-16:30 Rebecca Mann (University of Sydney) Metabolic Wholes: The Organism as Having a Centred Metabolic Network

-16:30-17:15 Discussion Moderated by Shawn McGlynn
+16:30-17:15 Discussion Moderated by Shintaro Kadoya

 Day 2: Individuality in the particular history of Earth's biosphere